spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 With more complex spectral cases, much the same thing happens.
 All the transformation information is intricately bound to software to manage the resampling of the data.
 This approach has been widely accepted, without much consideration of alternate approaches.
-With GWCS, the transforms are made explicit (not that you have to look at the details if you don't wish!) and bound with the data.
+With GWCS, the transforms are made explicit and bound with the data.
 This permits modifications and tweaks to these models without having to rerun the software to recalibrate the wavelenths.
 Towards the end of the User section there will be a fuller description of the advantages of this approach.

 For the following cases examples are provided.
 The GWCS models for each example are contained in a corresponding ASDF file.
-In general, many of these GWCS models are simpler than would be found in a real instrument, and are intened to illustrate the principle being discussed.
+In general, many of these GWCS models are simpler than would be found in a real instrument, and are intended to illustrate the principle being discussed.
 For the most part, one does not need to look at the details of the underlying GWCS model.
 The focus is on how they may be used.